 Tip: The best time for photos is actually an hour before the golden hour as the sun passes behind the mountains way before it actually sets…

-Queenstown Hill is one of the best hikes in Queenstown, that has a great effort to views ratio.
+Queenstown Hill is one of the best hikes in the South Island, that has a great effort to views ratio.
 It offers stunning views over the Lake Hayes, Coronet Peak and of course, Lake Wakatipu.

 It’s another great photography spots just outside of Queenstown.
 On a still day, you can expect some reflections of the surrounding mountains.
 And it is a beautiful walk to do around the lake!